-The research is divided into four Work Packages (WPs), together producing an interdisciplinary approach to the study of trust.
-The WPs focus on law (WP2), information (WP3), labour market (WP4), and everyday encounters (WP5), which we consider to be crucial for increasing social and institutional trust in society, and, ultimately, for improving societal preparedness for the challenges brought by demographic changes.
+Mobile Futures is divided into six Work Packages (WPs), together producing an interdisciplinary approach to the study of trust.
+The WPs focus on law (WP2), information (WP3), labour market (WP4), everyday encounters (WP5), and futures (WP7) which we consider to be crucial for increasing social and institutional trust in society, and, ultimately, for improving societal preparedness for the challenges brought by demographic changes.
+Our last work package is devoted to interaction acitivities where we aim to increase dialogue between research, practice and policy (WP6).

 -